 The holidays continue.
-Let me show you our slow Sunday in Berlin!
+Let me show you our slow Sunday in Berlin in this Berlin Diary!

 Good coffee at ZAZZA